wtsi-ssg/benchmarking/README.md

 The benchmarking suite requires the installation directory for the programs to be set.

 #### `threaded` (BWA+NUMA)
-This benchmark is for running numactl in a multi process-threaded setup.
+This benchmark is for running in a multi process-threaded setup, measuring the time taken to run a command on the dataset.

 **Please note:** As we'll be clearing the cache between each run, docker must be run in --privileged mode for all the multithreaded related benchmarks.
 Eg.
 ```
-docker run --privileged -v /<mount_point_for_volume>/:/data wsisci/benchmarking:1.0 threaded
+docker run --privileged -v /<mount_point_for_volume>/:/data wsisci/benchmarking:1.0 threaded 'Special machine'
 ```
 Or
 ```
-singularity run --pwd / -B /<mount_point_for_volume>/:/data benchmarking.simg threaded
+singularity run --pwd / -B /<mount_point_for_volume>/:/data benchmarking.simg threaded 'Special machine'
 ```

 Example config: